motopress/mp-restaurant-menu/readme.txt

 * Check out a live WordPress [Restaurant Menu Plugin Demo](https://mprmdemo.getmotopress.com)
 * [WP Restaurant Plugin Documentation](https://motopress.com/files/motopress-restaurantmenu-plugin-documentation.pdf)

+### WP food ordering and delivery software

-= Turn the MotoPress Restaurant Menu plugin into a powerful WP food ordering and delivery software with the following extensions: =
+Turn the MotoPress Restaurant Menu plugin into a powerful WP food ordering and delivery software with the following extensions:

 * [WordPress Food Delivery plugin](https://motopress.com/products/restaurant-menu-delivery/) - this addon turns on delivery and pickup services for the orders made online by customers.
 * [Toppings](https://motopress.com/products/restaurant-menu-toppings/) - this extension will help you create a list of extras available for additional purchase along with the main menu item.